John Singleton, maker of 'Boyz N the Hood,' dies at 51

 "There are these stacks of (films by non-black filmmakers) where black people have had to say, 'OK, at least they tried,'" he told The Hollywood Reporter in 2018, adding that now blacks were making the films themselves.
 "What's interesting when you see 'Black Panther' is you realize it couldn't have been directed by anybody else but Ryan Coogler.
 It's a great adventure movie and it works on all those different levels as entertainment, but it has this kind of cultural through-line that is so specific that it makes it universal."

-Most recently, Singleton's focus turned largely to television, where he directed episodes of "The People v.
+Most recently, Singleton, who regretted turning down the chance to direct on the first season of "The Wire," turned his focus largely to television.
+He directed episodes of "The People v.
 O.J.
 Simpson: American Crime Story" (for which he was nominated for an Emmy), "Empire" and "Billions."
-He co-created and executive produced "Snowfall," and directed three episodes.
+He co-created and executive produced "Snowfall," directing three episodes.

-Note: This story has been corrected to show that "Thelma & Louise" won the best screenplay Oscar in 1992, not "The Silence of the Lambs."
+"There's hardly any precedent for a guy like me to have the career that I've had," Singleton told Variety in 2017.
+"Because I grew up the way I grew up, I'm an in-your-face kind of guy.
+I developed that as a defense mechanism to survive in the streets.
+I do that in Hollywood in the service of my passion."